Ozonolysis: Ozonolysis of alkynes

 Ozonolysis of alkynes generally gives an acid anhydride or diketone product, not complete fragmentation as for alkenes.
 A reducing agent is not needed for these reactions.
-The exact mechanism is not completely known.
+The mechanism is unknown.
 If the reaction is performed in the presence of water, the anhydride hydrolyzes to give two carboxylic acids.

-Ozonolysis of other substrates
+Other substrates

+Although rarely examined, azo compounds (N=N) are susceptible to ozonolysis.
+Nitrosamines (N\sN=O) are produced.

+Applications

+The main use of ozonolysis is for the conversion of unsaturated fatty acids to value-added derivatives.
 Ozonolysis of oleic acid is an important route to azelaic acid.
 The coproduct is nonanoic acid: